xwmx/nb/docs/index.markdown

   --to-note       Preserve the existing filename and replace the bookmark's
                   ".bookmark.md" extension with ".md" to convert the bookmark to a Markdown note.
+  --to-title      Set the filename to the note title, lowercased with spaces
+                  and disallowed filename characters replaced with underscores.

 Description:
   Move or rename a note.
 Move the note to <path> or change the file type.
   When file extension is omitted, the existing extension is used.
+  When only a file extension is specified, only the extension will be updated.

   `nb move` and `nb rename` are aliases and can be used interchangably.